-Culinary Union Celebrates 82 Years of Fighting for the Middle Class in Nevada
+Culinary Union celebrates 84 Years of fighting for working families in Nevada

-The Culinary Union was chartered on November 1, 1935 and this year marks the 82nd anniversary of the organization that has improved the lives of hundreds of thousands of Nevada hospitality workers and their families with union wages and benefits.
+Las Vegas, NV – The Culinary Union, a UNITE HERE local affiliate, was chartered on November 1, 1935.
+2019 marks the 84th anniversary of an organization that has improved the lives of hundreds of thousands of Nevada hospitality workers and their families with union wages and benefits.
 In eight decades, the Culinary Union has become an essential economic institution and a strong political force in the Battle Born State.

-The Culinary Union has won a middle-class standard of living for over 753,000 hospitality workers in the union’s 80 years through rank-and-file organizing and mass actions.
-Its membership has risen from 18,000 in 1987 to approximately 57,000 members today.
+The Culinary Union has won a middle-class standard of living for over 770,000 hospitality workers in 84 years through rank-and-file organizing and mass actions.
+Worker membership has risen from 18,000 in 1987 to 60,000 members today.

 “Working families can succeed because of the strength and sacrifices made by generations of Nevadans,” said Geoconda Argüello-Kline, Secretary-Treasurer for the Culinary Union.
 “When the workers who make Las Vegas run have good jobs with fair wages, job security, and good health benefits, our entire community benefits.”